 -Applicants must be residents of the *Illinois counties listed below.

 Cook, DeKalb, DuPage, Grundy, Kane, Kankakee, Kendall, Lake, LaPorte, McHenry & Will.

 -Applicants will need to express how they have been impacted by the COVID-19 pandemic.

 -Propeller Fund grantees awarded in November 2019.

 HOW TO APPLY

 Applicants will fill out a brief Google Form.
 Please keep your answers as simple and concise as possible.
 To ensure that Propeller Impact Fund practices equitable funding, you will be asked to share certain demographic information, in order to identify those who may fall within the priority consideration.
 All information shared by applicants is confidential.
-The application for the Propeller Impact Fund will be available on the first day of Round Three – Monday, August 24th at 9:00 am, CST.

 For d/Deaf and disabled artists: if you have any issues completing the application form, you may apply by phone or video.
 To complete the application by phone or video, please contact Barak adé Soleil, Threewalls’ Director of Programs at 347.385.0986 (text or call) between Tuesday – Saturday 11:00 am – 4:00 pm or email Barak@three-walls.org.